Trump's Fights With GOP Over Syria Come At The 'Worst Possible Moment'

 Trump's decision has also been criticized by many evangelical pastors, who are often among his strongest allies.

-Trump's differences with the GOP over foreign policy are not necessarily new although this chasm comes at a time when he's seeking support from the public and congressional Republicans as the House impeachment inquiry gains steam.
+Trump's differences with the GOP over foreign policy are not necessarily new, although this chasm comes at a time when he's seeking support from the public and congressional Republicans as the House impeachment inquiry gains steam.

 "That is now being exaggerated at the worst possible moment for him," said Alex Conant, former communications director for Sen. Marco Rubio's 2016 presidential campaign.
-"He's now facing two battles one with House Democrats on the impeachment issue and the other with Senate Republicans on the Syria issue.
+"He's now facing two battles: one with House Democrats on the impeachment issue and the other with Senate Republicans on the Syria issue.
 Both are full-time jobs.
 And neither leaves him much room to maneuver."

-Former Sen. Jeff Flake, R-Ariz., who chose not to seek re-election last year, said the Senate is unlikely to entirely turn on Trump but added the divisions reflect the lack of respect between the two ends of Pennsylvania Avenue.
+Former Sen. Jeff Flake, R-Ariz., who chose not to seek reelection last year, said the Senate is unlikely to entirely turn on Trump but added that the divisions reflect the lack of respect between the two ends of Pennsylvania Avenue.

 "There's a lot of fear of the president and his control of the base.
-But there's not a lot of love lost," said Flake, who has been one of the few outspoken critics of Trump in the Republican party.
+But there's not a lot of love lost," said Flake, who has been one of the few outspoken critics of Trump in the Republican Party.
 "This will be another reminder as to why it wouldn't be too bad if the president were to not be president."

 During a stop in his district on Wednesday, Idaho Sen. Jim Risch tried to avoid Trump's increasing controversies while participating in a forum organized by the National Women's Business Council.